 This course is designed to provide students with information on the essentials of the nature of law and the functions of the judicial system in the business environment.
 An overview of legal characteristics of a sole proprietorship, partnerships and corporations are discussed.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
-000

-CCJ 1017 Criminology

-The study of crime and causes of crime, the types of crime, and crime prevention strategies and society's response to crime.
+000 CCJ 1017 Criminology The study of crime and causes of crime, the types of crime, and crime prevention strategies and society's response to crime.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
+000 CCI 1024 Introduction to Criminal Justice skeletal, muscular, nervous system, special senses and the endocrine systems.
+Prerequisite: HSC 1531.
+Lec.
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000 respiratory, digestive, urinary and reproductive systems.
+Prerequisite: HSC 1531.
+Lec.
+Hrs.
+040 Lab Hrs.
+000 Other Hrs.
 000

-CCJ 1024 Introduction to Criminal Justice

-This course provides an overview and introduction to criminal justice.
+4 Quarter Credit Hours This course provides an overview and introduction to criminal justice.
 Focus on the nature of crime, law and criminal justice, the Police and Law Enforcement, the makeup of the courts, the adjudication system, the issues facing police, corrections, and a review of the nature and history of the juvenile justice system.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000